1922 British Mount Everest expedition: Expedition participants

-The expedition participants were selected not just for their mountaineering qualifications: family background as well as their military experiences and professions were highly valued.
+The expedition participants were selected not just for their mountaineering qualifications but also for their family background, military experience, and professions.

 The mountaineers were accompanied by a large group of Tibetan and Nepalese porters so that the expedition in the end counted 160 men.

-Approach to Mount Everest
+Approach to Everest

 The journey to base camp primarily followed the route used in 1921.
 Starting in India, the expedition members gathered in Darjeeling at the end of March 1922.
 Some participants had arrived one month earlier to organize and recruit porters.
 The journey started on 26 March for most participants.
 Crawford and Finch stayed a couple more days to organize transportation for the oxygen systems.
 These items had arrived too late in Kolkata when the main travel started in Darjeeling.
 This further organization went well and further transportation of the bottles was without incident.

 For the journey through Tibet they had a travel permit from the Dalai Lama.
 From Darjeeling the route went to Kalimpong where they visited St Andrew's Colonial Home.
 Here they were welcomed by the home's founder John Anderson Graham and the schoolmaster and writer Aeneas Francon Williams.
 At the homes they spent a couple of days rest before traveling onto Phari Dzong and further to Kampa Dzong which they reached on 11 April.
 Here the group rested for three days so that Finch and Crawford could catch up to the team with the oxygen bottles.
 Then they went to Shelkar Dzong, then north to the Rongbuk Monastery and to the spot where they wanted to erect base camp.
 To promote the process of acclimatization the participants alternated their travelling methods between walking and horse riding.
 On 1 May, they reached the lower end of the Rongbuk Glacier, the site of base camp.